yegor256/blog/_drafts/maven-casperjs.md

   - maven phantomjs tomcat
   - integration tests with casperjs
   - maven tests with casperjs
+  - phantomjs maven plugin
+  - casperjs maven plugin
+  - use casperjs with maven
+  - test casperjs with maven
 ---

 I'm a big fan of automated testing in general and integration